 Middle School Clubs

-Art Club-MS is an after-school club open to Palmyra students in grades 6-8.
+The middle school ART Club is an after-school club open to Palmyra students in grades 6-8.
 There are no skill requirements for club participation, just a desire to express yourself in a host of different mediums.
-Along with personal art journaling, club members will participate in group & individual art service & beautification projects, as well as promotional projects throughout the district.
+Along with personal art journaling, club members will participate in group and individual art service and beautification projects, as well as promotional projects throughout the district.

-The Environmental Science Club is open to all students that share a common interest in science and environmental issues.
+The Environmental Science Club is open to all students (6th-12th grades) that share a common interest in science and environmental issues.
 Our objective is to encourage environmental responsibility and to provide a place for students to share ideas and discuss environmental concerns and conservation.

+Marching Band is an extracurricular activity open to Middle & High School Students, although an audition may be required.
 The group usually meets twice a week at night to rehearse for their season.
-The Marching Band performs at all football games as well as various pep rallies and parades throughout the year.
-The band is also very competitive, competing every weekend as well, culminating in the band championships usually in November.
+The award-winning Palmyra Marching Band performs at all football games as well as various pep rallies and parades throughout the year.
+The band is also very competitive, competing every fall weekend as well, culminating in the band championships usually in November.

-Band Front (aka.
-Color Guard) is also open to Middle & High School Students, although an audition may be required.
+Band Front / Color Guard is also open to Middle & High School Students, although an audition may be required.
 The band front is the visual aspect of the marching band.
 They provide the images to the band’s music.
 Interested students will be trained by the marching band staff during the summer and throughout the band season.
 The group usually meets along with the Marching Band for cohesion.
-Click on this link for Mr. Moore's website:

 The National Junior Honor Society (NJHS) is the nation's premier organization established to recognize outstanding middle level students.
 More than just an honor roll, NJHS serves to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character and Citizenship.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.
 The student must be a member of the school community at least one semester prior to applying.
 For additional information and criteria, please refer to the Student Handbook.